EU fines Google a record $5 billion over mobile practices

 The fine, which caps a three-year investigation, is the biggest ever imposed on a company by the EU for anticompetitive behavior.

-It is likely to stoke tensions between Europe and the U.S., which regulates the tech industry with a lighter hand and has complained that the EU is singling out American companies for punishment.
+The ruling could stoke tensions between Europe and the U.S., which regulates the tech industry with a lighter hand.
+Still, some U.S. politicians welcomed it.

 In its ruling, the EU said Google broke the rules by requiring cellphone makers to take a bundle of Google apps if they wanted any at all.